Spanish banks should boost capital without cutting lending - IMF

-Spanish lenders took 41 billion euros (34.3 billion pounds) out of a possible 100 billion euros from the European Commission and the European Central Bank last year, to help the weakest banks gutted by a real estate crash five years ago.
+Spanish lenders took 41 billion euros ($55.5 billion) out of a possible 100 billion euros from the European Commission and the European Central Bank last year, to help the weakest banks gutted by a real estate crash five years ago.

 The IMF, which is monitoring the financial assistance programme and visit, said implementation of reforms demanded as part that aid was on track, and that banks' efficiency had also improved.